gendelbendel/rotmg-purchaser/README.md

 Edit src/MultiplePackagePurchaser.java with your login credentials.

-Change `packageId` to the packageId you'd like to attempt to purchase multiple times.
+1. Change `packageId` to the packageId you'd like to attempt to purchase multiple times. (`377` is the free backback package, for instance).
-Change `yourEmail` to your email associated with your RotMG account.
+2. Change `yourEmail` to your email associated with your RotMG account.
-Change `yourPassword` to your password associated with your RotMG account.
+3. Change `yourPassword` to your password associated with your RotMG account.